 Today in many ways was a sombre occasion, not necessarily for me but for a friend and his partner.
 My friend's father has recently passed and today was the old gentleman's funeral.

+The crematorium is very isolated in the middle of the countryside but is in a wonderful location high on the Wolds, north of Driffield in East Yorkshire, just below the border with North Yorkshire.
 The countryside is beautiful and rolling and the crematorium is modern red brick built with hospitality suite with a room where families can have refreshments set in many acres of well kept grassland with a memorial lake with fountain, all surrounded by mature trees alive with cawing crows.

+There weren't many there at the humanist funeral, but he had those that mattered there to send him off.
 'The deceased had been a sailor who spent all his time looking at, thinking about, or sailing on the sea.'
 The service, according to the order sheet, mirrored what was close to his heart.

 I've never actually met the deceased.
 Ever.
 I knew a lot about him because my friend spoke about him often and his partner cared for him in his latter years.
 I was there to support my friend and his partner.